• Skip to primary navigation

 Fresh and canned tomatoes differ greatly in flavor and taste.

-Fresh tomatoes are vibrant, juicy, and bursting with sweetness and tang.
+Fresh tomatoes are bright, juicy, and bursting with sweetness and tang.

 Canned tomatoes, however, have a more concentrated and cooked taste.